plumpNation/nested-iframe-issues/README.md

 `font-size: 0` on the container works for the scroll bars but breaks the scrolling.

 The fix we found in the end was to set `font-size: 1px` on the iframe containers.

+## iframe caching in Firefox and IE

+### How to replicate
+- Create an iframe with a src attribute pointing to content in an existing iframe content.
+- Dynamically change the src property of the new nested iframe by clicking a button.
+- Reload the parent iframe that it is nested inside.
+- The contents remain i.e. the content assigned dynamically via the src property is reloaded, not the src specified in the attribute in the HTML page.

+### The solution
+I tried setting headers in meta tags.
+The surefire way of fixing this is to not set the src attribute of the iframe, rather, set the **src property**.
+Unfortunately this has to be done with javascript in a script tag directly underneath the iframe element.
+It cannot be async as we need to set the property before the page renders, so any code in the dynamic content will not run.